 What is cash basis accounting?

 |Cash accounting helps you track cash flow and determine what is in your bank accounts.

 What are the main differences between cash and accrual basis accounting?

-Which one is best for my business?
+Cash or accrual accounting: Which is best for your business?

 Either method works for small businesses, but large businesses should stick with accrual.
 Your internal finance team may need an online bookkeeping service to help with accrual accounting.

 |When to use accrual accounting

 |You have a simple revenue stream with little time between invoices and payments

 |You value short-term cash flow over long-term projections

 |You need to know your cash flow total including future projections

 |You generate less than $10 million a year

 |You generate more than $10 million a year